rgenge/philosophers/README.md

 That's the thing, philosophers are threads and the mutex functions are the forks.
 The mutex is designed to lock the forks, so no one else can use.

-Another function used is usleep, because sometimes you have to wait for a little bit so your thread finishes.
+Another function used is usleep, because sometimes you have to wait a while for a thread to go through some point.

 ## Using it